jasonamey/baruch/newman-library-workshops/ai-literacy/lesson_ai-literacy.md

 **At Baruch College, Microsoft Copilot is the preferred AI chatbot.**  Based upon OpenAI's GPT-4 models, Microsoft Copilot is an AI assistant built into Microsoft 365 applications like Word and Excel.
-Similar to popular AI-powered chatbots like ChatGPT and Google Gemini, Copilot maintains a Large Lange Model (LLM) powered chat feature that enables it to summarize information and answer questions,
+Similar to popular AI-powered chatbots like ChatGPT and Google Gemini, Copilot maintains a Large Language Model (LLM) powered chat feature that enables it to summarize information and answer questions,

 Data privacy remains a significant concern for the use of many AI tools.
-As such, Microsoft Copilot is the default generative AI tool at Baruch Colllege because all data submitted stays within the secure CUNY environment and is not shared or used to train external models.
+As such, Microsoft Copilot is the default generative AI tool at Baruch College because all data submitted stays within the secure CUNY environment and is not shared or used to train external models.

 ### Professional Applications of LLMs